Giannina “Gina” Lynn

 My publications include the Mail and Wire Fraud Section of the Fifth Survey of White Collar Crime, 25 Am.
 Crim.
 L. Rev., 931-54 (1989), Maryland Courts Limit Lender Liability, Corridor Real Estate Journal, August 28, 1992 and Legal Tips for Gay Partners, The Hill Rag, May 15, 1995.

 My civic activities include pro bono activities through the DC Bar.
-I helped start a wills clinic at the Bread for the City for low income residents and regularly volunteer for the Probate Resource Center at the court.
+I helped start a wills clinic at the Bread for the City for low income residents and regularly volunteer for the DC Bar’s Advice and Referral clinic.

 I have served on the Board of Endowment of St. Marks Episcopal Church, the Board of Directors of CHAMPS (Capitol Hill Area Merchants and Professionals Association), and on the Board of Trustees of Two Rivers Public Charter School.

-I was recently re-elected to the Steering Committee of the Estates, Trusts and Probate Section of the D.C.
-Bar, where I serve as financial officer and co-chair of the programs committee.
-We organize monthly educational programs for lawyers in our field.
+I recently served six years on the Steering Committee of the Estates, Trusts and Probate Section of the D.C.
+Bar, including two years as co-chair.
+Our section organizes monthly educational programs for lawyers in our field.
 I previously served as lead editor for the Wills and Estates and Intervention Proceedings chapters of the D.C.
 Practice Manual.
 I have presented on estate planning for community groups and professional organizations.

 I was selected as one of the top Estate and Probate Lawyers by Washingtonian magazine (December 2004 issue).